emmajanedrews/base-template/_posts/2017-07-06-staying-represented-while-building-a-new-home.md

 So having someone who is representing you available to read and interpret these kinds of documents will be very important to the process and your understanding of it.

 Finally, **the purchase of a home is an emotional decision**.
 All else aside, a home is somewhere you are going to put down roots, make memories, and spend time with your family.
-It can be hard to separate yourself from this emotion so having someone who will be able to help you do so is greatly helpful.&nbsp;
+It can be hard to separate yourself from this emotion, so having someone who will be able to help you do so is greatly helpful.&nbsp;

 Ultimately it’s nice to have someone around who is familiar with the ins and outs of the process and can help you make the many decisions associated with homeownership.